The NFL reported that concussions in the league were down 25% in 2014

 On one side are parents like John Furjanic of Chicago, who played football through high school and during college at Yale.
 He says his 7-year-old daughter will never play football, and if he had a son, he would never let him play either.

 “I have had over 10 concussions playing football,” said Furjanic, who says he was coached by some of the best in the business.
 “No coaching technique can result in safety when the point of playing defense is to play with reckless abandon.
 The kids today call it blowing people up.
 The game is violent, and people get hurt in violent games.”

 On the other side are parents like Ben Smith, chief executive officer of Wanderful Media, whose eighth-grader plays football.

-Smith said he has certainly thought about the risks but says the training put in place in children’s programs during the past few years has given him the confidence to let his son play.
+Smith said he has certainly thought about the risks, but says the training put in place in children’s programs during the last few years has given him the confidence to let his son play.